Big Red Book

 This series included the first tribute to the only subject who would be honoured a record THREE times during the programme's history.

-And in this series, for the first time, a life story was told over two parts, not once but twice, as the production team revealed the remarkable wartime stories of a Belgian resistance fighter and a British Army officer.
+Also in this series, for the first time, a life story was told in two parts, not once but twice, as the production team revealed the remarkable wartime stories of a Belgian-born physician and a well-travelled teacher.

 related pages...